90 m tall yellow meranti tree, Maliau Basin

-The enormous structure was discovered by a British pilot in 1947 and first scientific expedition came here in 1988.
-Most of the plateau is not explored yet, although in the south-eastern part have been developed research facilities and groups of scientists are working here.
+The enormous structure was discovered by a British pilot in 1947 and the first scientific expedition came here in 1988.
+Most of the plateau is not explored yet, although in the southeastern part have been developed research facilities and groups of scientists are working here.

-Part of the basin now is set off-limit to any people (including researchers) for the time period until 2063 in order to have pristine ecosystem by that time.
+Part of the basin now is set off-limits to any people (including researchers) for the time period until 2063 in order to have a pristine ecosystem by that time.

-Yellow Meranti (Shorea faguetiana Heim.) is rather rare tree which is known to be very tall.
+Yellow meranti (Shorea faguetiana Heim.) is a rather rare tree that is known to be very tall.
 Some years earlier in Tawau Hills (also in Sabah) was measured a tree nicknamed Poko gergassi with a height of 88.3 m.

 While exploring the Maliau Basin the specialists from the University of Cambridge and Sabah Forestry Department noticed a very tall tree.
-It was noticed by using the LiDAR system which was mounted on airplane.
-Upper part of the tree rised tall above the surrounding trees but the base could not be seen on the image.
+It was noticed by using the LiDAR system which was mounted on the airplane.
+The upper part of the tree rose tall above the surrounding trees but the base could not be seen on the image.
 Thus the tree had to be measured manually, by climbing it and measuring the height with tape.